-Ancient Remedies IN AMODERN WORLD Ancient remedies are as relevant today as they were ore so with the increasing knowledge that artificial and chemical ingredients can be detrimental, not only to the skin but for general wellbeing as well.
+Ancient remedies are as relevant today as they were thousands of years ago.
+More so with the increasing knowledge that artificial and chemical ingredients can be detrimental, not only to the skin, but for general wellbeing as well.
 What is put on the skin is absorbed, as the skin is the largest organ of the body.
 Skin is an outer protective covering which protects the face, body and scalp.

-One of the main reasons that Ayurvedic skin care products and protocols are taking the spa and beauty worlds by storm is the availability of numerous potent skin rasayanas in the Ayurvedic herbal treasury.
+One of the main reasons that Ayurvedic skincare products and protocols are becoming highly popular worldwide is due to the availability of numerous potent skin rasayanas in the Ayurvedic herbal treasury.

-Skin rasayanas (rasa - essence, ayana enter) are so called because of their ability to deliver penetrating holistic benefits to the skin without side effects or damage caused by a fragmented approach to skin health.
-Whatever the skin type or its needs for balance, there are Ayurvedic skin rasayanas that can help.
-Further, when used in combination, as is the Ayurvedic tradition, there is the added benefit of synergy, with the combined formulation being exponentially more beneficial than any single herb in the formulation.
-These rasayanas should be seen as nutritional supplements to provide support to the skin- face, body and hair in topical formulations where the benefits are delivered trans-dermally.
+Skin rasayanas (rasa meaning essence and ayana meaning enter) are so called because of their ability to deliver penetrating holistic benefits to the skin without side effects.
+Whatever the skin type and its needs for balance, there are Ayurvedic skin rasayanas that can help.
+Further, when used in combination, as dictated by Ayurvedic tradition, there is the added benefit of synergy, with the combined formulation being exponentially more beneficial than any single herb in the formulation.
+These rasayanas should be seen as nutritional supplements to provide support to the skin, face, body and hair in topical formulations where the benefits are delivered transdermally.
 It should be noted that true Ayurvedic formulations for internal or external use are only effective when used in combination with other herbs to help alleviate or balance a problem.

-The therapeutic value of the rasayanas is maximized when they are used in natural topical formulations in combination with emollients such as milk, cream, yogurt or honey, exfoliating substances such as natural clay, salts, grain or lentil flours, vegetable base oils, and floral waters or pure vegetable oils to act as the yogavahi - the carrier of the healing values of the herbs to the cells and tissues.
+The therapeutic value of the rasayanas is maximised when they are used in natural topical formulations in combination with emollients such as milk, cream, yoghurt or honey, exfoliating substances such as natural clay, salts, grain or lentil flours, vegetable base oils, and floral waters or pure vegetable oils.
+In this way they release the healing values of the herbs to the cells and tissues.
 Both the herbs themselves, as well as the other ingredients in the formulations, can be chosen specifically for a skin type, or balanced to suit all skin types.

-Formulations that are tridoshic - suitable for all skin types - generally have many more herbs and ingredients to avoid aggravating an individual dosha (body type).
-The herbs should not be exposed to high temperatures, and should be of high quality and fresh.
-Formulations that add herbs to chemical bases or that contain artificial preservatives or fragrances are not as effective in maintaining skin health and appearance because the herbs in such formulations are not as active or have been processed.
-Just as processed food is said to have less nutrients than fresh food.
+Formulations that are classified as tridoshic are suitable for all skin types and generally have many more herbs and ingredients to avoid aggravating an individual body type known as dosha.
+The herbs should be fresh, high quality and not exposed to high temperatures.
+Formulations that add herbs to chemical bases or that contain artificial preservatives or fragrances are not as effective in maintaining skin health and appearance, just as processed food is said to have less nutrients than fresh food.